 Depart Israel for home.

-One of the most desirable hotels in Tel Aviv, the 5-star Sheraton is superbly situated on the shore of the Mediterranean, in the heart of Tel Aviv.
-With breathtaking views of the Mediterranean Sea and overlooking the beach and Tel Aviv’s waterfront promenade, the Sheraton is located a short distance from Tel Aviv’s modern stores, many restaurants, and picturesque Old Jaffa.
-With sea-view rooms for all in our group, and modern facilities that include a spa featuring Dead Sea treatments and fitness room, it will provide the perfect place for our group to stay in Tel Aviv.
+One of the most well-located hotels in Tel Aviv, the five-star Tel Aviv Carlton is superbly situated on the shore of the Mediterranean, in the heart of Tel Aviv.
+With breathtaking views of the Mediterranean and a five-minute walk from the Tayelet (Tel Aviv’s waterfront promenade), the Carlton is a short distance from Tel Aviv’s modern shops, many fine restaurants, and picturesque Old Jaffa.
+With all our modern, newly renovated rooms enjoying sea views and a picturesque dining area overlooking the sea, the Carlton will provide a splendid place for our group to stay in Tel Aviv.